Unquenched Charmonium and Beyond: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Ri-Qing Qian, Zi-Long Man, Qin-Song Zhou, and Li-Ming Wang, Tian-Cai Peng, Xue-Qian Li for their collaboration.
+We would like to thank Ri-Qing Qian, Zi-Long Man, Qin-Song Zhou, Li-Ming Wang, Tian-Cai Peng, and Xue-Qian Li for their collaboration.
 This review is also dedicated to the memory of two esteemed mentors.
 One of the authors, X.L., wishes to honor Professor Eef van Beveren, under whose guidance X.L. conducted postdoctoral research at the University of Coimbra with funding from FCT.
 Professor van Beveren was among the first internationally to recognize the importance of unquenched effects in hadron spectroscopy, as exemplified by his pioneering explanation for the low-mass puzzle of the $D_{s0}^*(2317)$.
 Beyond his scientific insight, he instilled in me a deep respect for experimental data and an enduring optimism in facing challenges.
 X.L. also dedicates this work to Professor Takayuki Matsuki.
 Many of the results presented here are the fruit of our collaboration that spanned over a decade.
 This work is also supported by the National Natural Science Foundation of China under Grant Nos.
-12335001 and 12247101, the ‘111 Center’ under Grant No. B20063, the Natural Science Foundation of Gansu Province (No. 22JR5RA389, No. 25JRRA799), the fundamental Research Funds for the Central Universities, the project for top-notch innovative talents of Gansu province, and Lanzhou City High-Level Talent Funding.
+12335001, 12305087, 12247101, 12547101, and 12405098, the ‘111 Center’ under Grant No. B20063, the Natural Science Foundation of Gansu Province (No. 26RCKA012, No. 25JRRA799), the fundamental Research Funds for the Central Universities (No. lzujbky-2023-stlt01), the project for top-notch innovative talents of Gansu province, Lanzhou City High-Level Talent Funding, and the Talent Scientific Fund of Lanzhou University.